bndtools/bnd/biz.aQute.bnd.gradle/README.md

 and at least Gradle 6.7 for Java 15.

 This README represents the capabilities and features of the Bnd Gradle Plugins in the branch containing this README.
-So for the `master` branch, this will be the [latest development SNAPSHOT build](#using-the-latest-development-snapshot-build-of-the-bnd-gradle-plugins).
+So for the `main` branch, this will be the [latest development SNAPSHOT build](#using-the-latest-development-snapshot-build-of-the-bnd-gradle-plugins).
 See the appropriate Git tag for the README for the
 Bnd Gradle Plugin version you are using.